Godert de Ginkel, 1st Earl of Athlone: Back in the Low Countries

-War of the Spanish Sucession
+War of the Spanish Succession

 In 1702, the Dutch Republic found itself once again at war with France.
 The death of William III made it necessary to appoint a new commander-in-chief.
 John William Friso, at just 14 years old, was too young for the role.
 While the army had many experienced and capable generals, like Athlone, none possessed the stature or authority that could even remotely rival the prestige of the late Stadtholder-King.
 For the Dutch army, his death was therefore seen as an outright disaster.
 The highest-ranking general at the time was the 67-year-old Field Marshal Walrad of Nassau-Usingen, who was consequently assigned command.
 He was not a famous commander, but not incompetent either, and he was certainly not lacking in military experience.

 In April, Nassau-Usingen led an army to besiege Kaiserswerth, a town located on the eastern edge of the Republic.
 Athlone commanded a division near Rozendaal, while Menno van Coehoorn oversaw the forces in Flanders and Tilly was positioned with a division near Xanten.
 The strategy called for Athlone and Coehoorn to launch diversionary actions to prevent the French from coming to Kaiserswerth's aid.
 However, due to various difficulties and tensions between the commanders, who were reluctant to accept Nassau-Usingen's authority, the diversions ultimately failed to materialize.

 View of Nijmegen in 1702 during the stand-off between the two armies.

 As a result, the situation began to shift in favor of the French.
 This led to criticism of the leadership of Athlone and Coehoorn.
 There was now a real danger that the French could sever the besieging army at Kaiserswerth by attacking Tilly's division.
 In response, Nassau-Usingen ordered Athlone to join forces with Tilly to prevent this from happening.
 When Boufflers, the French commander, realized this, he attempted to overwhelm and defeat Tilly with superior numbers before Athlone could reinforce him.
 However, Tilly managed to withdraw without suffering any losses.
 After Athlone joined forces with Tilly, they positioned their combined forces near Nijmegen to cover Nassau-Usingen's besieging army.
 Boufflers, delayed by logistical issues, remained inactive for a time.
 However, on 10 August, he advanced towards Nijmegen, intent on forcing Athlone into battle.
 Had Boufflers taken Nijmegen, he could have breached the Republic's defenses, possibly shifting the war decisively in France's favour.
 However, Athlone withdrew his smaller force to Nijmegen in good order and repelled the attack on Nijmegen, preventing a catastrophic outcome.